geoffhunter/gedcom-reporter/README.md

 new_section is called each time a new page is started, to create the section and call set_section_attributes.

-read_families_to_report reads FamiliesToReport.txt into the ‘families to report’ list.
+read_families_to_report reads familiestoreport.txt into the ‘families to report’ list.

-write_families_to_report writes the ‘families to report’ list to FamiliesToReport.txt.
+write_families_to_report writes the ‘families to report’ list to familiestoreport.txt.

 get_family_number returns the family number for the family (id passed as a parameter).